golavender/lavender/README.md

 **doctype**:

 do you always forget the syntax for doctype?
-Lavender exists to solve your first world problems. just throw a `!!!` at the top of your layout and you get yourself a nice html doctype. other types supported are `html`, `transitional`, `strict`, `frameset`, `1.1`, `basic` and `mobile`. here are some pretty examples.
+Lavender exists to solve your first world problems. just throw a `!!!` at the top of your layout and you get yourself a nice html doctype. doctypes supported are `html`, `transitional`, `strict`, `frameset`, `1.1`, `basic` and `mobile`. here are some pretty examples.

 ```lavender
 !!!